richgieg/CppND-Capstone-Project/README.md

 - `EnemySpawner` is responsible for spawning enemies
 - `Player` and `Enemy` inherit from `Entity`, since `Entity` implements the common behavior of manipulating a sprite on screen
 - `Texture2DHandle` is an RAII wrapper class for unsafe `Texture2D` structures returned by the raylib library (representing spritesheets and background images)
-- `TextureManager` uses an `unordered_map` to maintain a cache of `shared_pointer<Texture2DHandle>` indexed by file name
+- `TextureManager` uses an `unordered_map` to maintain a cache of `shared_ptr<Texture2DHandle>` indexed by file name.
+Its `loadAndGetTexture` method is used by `Entity` and `ScrollingBackground` to load their spritesheets/images.
+This ensures that a particular file is only loaded once and shared pointers are used so that the `Texture2DHandle` destructor is called automatically when necessary (and only once).